zchyde/brooklinebooksmith.com/_drafts/whats-in-my-suitcase.md

 ---

-Every time I take a trip I find that my suitcase is overly full of books--I will forsake extra clothes, and gladly repeat the same shoes for the entirety of my trip if it means that I can add more books to my bag.
+Every time I take a trip, I find that my suitcase is overly full of books–I will forsake extra clothes, and gladly repeat the same shoes for the entirety of my trip if it means that I can add more books to my bag.
 I never want to be the person who is stuck without something exciting to read, and so I tend to over compensate.
 (I am trying to get better about this!)
 As I type this blog, I am in the process of making a list of things to take with me on a month-long journey across the pond to study British libraries in England and Scotland!
 In an attempt to minimize my luggage, I am only taking 4 books outside of the ones that I need for my classes.
 My current plan is to take 1 book that I have never read which will be something to lose myself in at night when my mind is racing from the excitements of the day.
 The other 3 books must be something that I have known and love that warm my heart in some way, and that I can hopefully gift to friends I meet along my journey!
 (Because I will undoubtedly buy MORE books while I'm there, and what better way to commemorate new friendships than with books?)

 Here are the books that made the final cut!